jkroepke/openvpn-auth-oauth2/docs/Installation.md

 DEB/RPM packages are available at https://github.com/jkroepke/openvpn-auth-oauth2/releases/latest

 1. Download package
-2. Install it with command below:
+2. Install it with the command below:

 For Ubuntu: